mikedesu/pygame-demos/README.md

 - Day 5 - 7/2/2019: Tutoring workday!
     - Student 1: This is not a programming student.
 Dude needs help writing his Cybersecurity Master's "Capstone" project.
 Normally, I'm not an English teacher or tutor, but this dude needed the help, and I need the money.
     - Student 2: Java.
 Valid identifiers.
+    - Student 3: Python.
+Student was not prepared and we decided to reconvene later.

 ```
  public class HelloWorld {